Key points

-• A UAE freelance visa combines a free-zone permit (right to work) and a residency visa (right to live) — two separate legal instruments that must be maintained together.
+• A UAE freelance visa combines two separate legal instruments: a free-zone permit (right to work and invoice) and a residency visa (right to live, bank, and sponsor dependents) — both must stay active at all times.

-• Total setup cost in 2026 starts at AED 9,999; the permit renews annually, the visa every two years — letting you skip residency fees in Year 2.
+• In 2026, total first-year setup starts at AED 9,999; the permit renews annually, the visa every two years — so Year 2 has no residency fee, only the permit renewal.

 How much does a freelance visa cost?